-- 1. Graduation Percent of youth with Individualized Educational Programs (IEPs) exiting special education due to graduating with a regular high school diploma. - 2.
-Dropout Percent of youth with IEPs who exited special education due to dropping out of high school. - 3.
-Statewide Assessment (A) Participation rate for children with IEPs, (B) Proficiency rate for children with IEPs against grade-level academic achievement standards, (C) Proficiency rate for children with IEPs against alternate academic achievement standards, (D) Gap in proficiency rates for children with IEPs and for all students against grade-level academic achievement standards. - 4.
-A. Rates of Suspension and Expulsion Percent of Local Educational Agencies (LEAs) that have a significant discrepancy in the rate of suspensions and expulsions of greater than 10 days in a school year for children with an IEP. - 5.
-Educational Environments Percent of children with IEPs, age 5 and enrolled in kindergarten and ages 6-21, served (A) Inside regular class 80% or more of day; (B) Inside regular class less than 40% of day; (C) In separate schools, residential facilities, or homebound/hospital placements.
+- Graduation Percent of youth with Individualized Educational Programs (EPs) exiting special education due to graduating with a regular high school diploma.
+Dropout Percent of youth with LIPs who exited special education due to dropaging out or high school.
+Statewide Assessment (A) Participation rate for children with IEPs, (B) Proficency rate for children with EPs against grade-level academic achievement standards, (C) Proficency rate for children with IEPs against alternate academic achievement standards, (D) Eps in proficency rates for children with IEPs against alternate academic achievement standards, (D) Eps in proficency rates for children with IEPs and for all students against grade-level academic achievement standards. - grade-level academic achievement standards.

+A Rate of Supernion and Epublish- Percent of Local Educational Agencies (E.Ra) that have a significant discrepancy in the rate of suspensions and expulsions of greater than 10 days in a school year for children with an IEP.

+Educational Environments Percent of children with IEPs, age 5 and enrolled in kindergarten and ages 6-21, served (A) Inside regular class 80% or more of day, (B) Inside regular class less than 40% of day; (C) in separate schools, residential facilities, or homebound/ hopstal placement - Preschool Environments Percent of children with IEPs, ages 3, 4, and 5 who are not yet enrolled in kindergarten and are, (A) Receiving majority of special education and related services in regular early childhood program; (B) Attending separate special education class, special education (ass.)